 When an employee reports a hazard, I conduct an investigation to determine the severity.
 If possible, I will fix it on the spot.
 If not, I will submit a work request to have it abated.
-I will implement interim controls to reduce the risk and then document the hazard in the abatement log.

 G. Do you provide employee training in safety-related topics?
 (If so, please describe.)